meilisearch/documentation/learn/core_concepts/documents.md

 - You can set it manually [on index creation](/reference/api/indexes.md#create-an-index)
 - You can set it manually [on document addition](/reference/api/documents.md#add-or-replace-documents)
-- If no primary key is set, MeiliSearch automatically [guesses the primary key](/learn/core_concepts/documents.md#meilisearch-guesses-your-primary-key) when you add documents.
+- If no primary key is set, MeiliSearch automatically [guesses the primary key](/learn/core_concepts/documents.md#meilisearch-guesses-your-primary-key) when you add documents

 #### MeiliSearch guesses your primary key